stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

 ## 1. Calibration
 Calibration is a very manual process right now.
-It's so tedious it's basically a 2-person job.
+It's so tedious it's really a 2-person job.
 Basically anything would be an improvement on what it takes to calibrate now.

 ## 2. Waterproofing